![]() | |

 Residents in our area are invited to meet the local police officers in the Safer Neighbourhood Team and informally discuss any police related community problems (eg noise, anti-social behaviour, vandalism, speeding traffic etc).

+Here's a message from Kingston Council: Kingston Council is seeking the views of residents on two draft strategies setting out how the borough's trees and allotments will be managed and maintained in the future.
+Together with the new Green Spaces Strategy, these documents will form the basis of the Council's approach to caring for the Borough's green spaces for the next 10 years and beyond.
 Residents have until 28 December 2007 to have their say.
 Copies of both draft strategies can be downloaded from www.kingston.gov.uk/green_spaces_strategy - where an online feedback form is also available to submit comments or suggestions.
 The strategies can also be viewed at local libraries or at the Environmental Services Reception, Guildhall 2, High Street, Kingston upon Thames.
 The Council is responsible for an estimated 12,000 street trees: many more within parks, open spaces, school grounds and council housing estates.
 It is important that these trees are looked after for the benefit of all.
 The Council's Tree Strategy will set out the best ways to do this.
 Meanwhile, allotment gardening is gathering popularity after many years of modest interest.
 Kingston has a waiting list of 247 people for the existing 1,240 plots on 23 sites across the borough.
 The Allotment Strategy will give direction for the enhancement and development of allotments that responds to current demand.
 Councillor Liz Shard, Executive Member for Environment and Sustainability at Kingston Council, said: "Looking after the Borough\'s trees and allotments is something the Council takes very seriously.
 Trees create green corridors along the highway greatly improving the look and feel of the area.
 They also do a very important job in 'mopping up' Carbon Dioxide in the atmosphere as well as providing important habitats for urban wildlife.
 Allotment gardening is a great way of producing fresh fruit and vegetables, having light and regular exercise, and getting out and making new friends with similar interests.
 The activities undertaken on allotments contribute to Kingston Council's strategic vision of environmental sustainability and social inclusion, so it is right that the Council supports them back.
 I would urge residents to get involved: to read the two draft strategies and to let the Council know what you think of them.
 You views will be taken into account."

 Residents have been invited to a couple of events by the University.